Missouri Atlases and Plat Books

 Sartain, Eula – Obituary

-Mrs. Eula Sartin Passes This Life Eula Sartain, 56, of this city, died at her home here Tuesday evening at five o’clock.
-Mrs. Sartain was born in Cresent Hill, Missouri and has lived in North Powder for the past six years.
-She is survived by a daughter, Mrs. Fred Ingram of Tulsa, Oklahoma; one son, Fred Sartain of North Powder; two brothers, Charles McCraw of this city and O.C.
-McCraw of Portland, Oregon.
-Funeral services will be held at the local Methodist church, Saturday afternoon.
-Oregon Trail Weekly North Powder News Saturday, April 14, 1928
+Eula Sartain, age 56, passed away at her home in North Powder on Tuesday evening.
+Originally from Crescent Hill, Missouri, she had resided in North Powder for six years.
+Eula is survived by her daughter, Mrs. Fred Ingram of Tulsa, Oklahoma; her son, Fred Sartain of North Powder; and two brothers, Charles and O.C.
+McCraw.
+Funeral services are scheduled for Saturday afternoon at the local Methodist church.

 Erwin, Hugh Gerald – Obituary